alipatti/spectral-radius/README.md

 ## Replication

-To download the required data and produce everything necessary to compile the working paper, simply run this repository as a python package.
+To produce everything necessary to compile the working paper, simply run this repository as a python package.
-For example:
+(This will download the required data and create all figures and appendicies.)

 ```python
 git clone https://github.com/alipatti/spectral-radius &&